An important Message from Mark Murphy

 What better way to experience the “Shipbuilding Capital of the Great Lakes” than from the perch of this Maritime Lighthouse Tower … a great addition to our working waterfront!

-Pam Seiler, Executive Director, Sturgeon Bay Visitor Center
+Pam Seiler, Executive Director – Destination Sturgeon Bay

 The Maritime Lighthouse Tower would truly be a fantastic addition and draw to Sturgeon Bay.
 We are the only Door County Community with a working waterfront.
 It would allow many more visitors and residents to see our working waterfront and appreciate the diverse beauty from the lake to the bay.